lanl-aea/turbo-turtle/docs/user.rst

    * The ``--model-name`` option has no corresponding Cubit concept and is ignored in all Cubit implementations.
    * The :ref:`mesh_cli` subcommand ``--element-type`` option maps to the Cubit meshing scheme concept.
-It is only used if a non-default scheme is passed: trimesh or tetmesh
+It is only used if a non-default scheme is passed: trimesh or tetmesh.
+Because the Abaqus and Cubit implementations share a command line parser, and the Abaqus implementation requires this option, it is always required in the Cubit implementation as well.

 Three-dimensional sphere
 ========================